idibidiart/react-native-responsive-grid/README.md

 ## Components

-- Row: Flexbox View with flexDirection set to 'row' and less confusing names for flex styles.
+- Row: Flexbox View with flexDirection set to 'row' and convenient props

-- Col: Flexbox View with flexDirection set to 'column' and less confusing names for flex styles.
+- Col: Flexbox View with flexDirection set to 'column' and convenient props

 - Grid: an optional, stateful, top-level component (at root, above ScrollView, ListView, FlatList et al but below a Modal or Drawer) that is not meant to be nested.
 The Grid uses the children-as-funnction pattern and passes its state to its children, and allows state to be declared in its props, which will have the latest screen and grid info after orientation changes.
 It also passes it's async render-causing setState method to its children.

-Important:
+**Important:**

-Re-running the React render() function in response to orientation and layout change requires use of Grid component (many examples here.)
+Re-running the React render() function in response to orientation and layout change requires use of Grid component (many examples here) Grid is also required if you use aspectRatio prop on Rows or Columns since the selection of content of the closest aspect ratio requires re-running the render function after orientation change.s

 Below is an example: